Electoral district of Murray-Wellington

 Murray-Wellington is an electoral district of the Legislative Assembly in the Australian state of Western Australia.
-The seat's current member is Labor MLA Robyn Clarke.

 Originally known as Murray, it was one of the original 30 seats contested at the 1890 election.
 The district is a regional electorate situated between Mandurah and Bunbury.
 The seat has alternated between the names Murray and Murray-Wellington to reflect its geography.

 The seat has been a traditional stronghold for the Liberal Party, though the opposing Labor Party has won the seat three times in the last four decades.

 Geography

 In its present configuration, Murray-Wellington is a coastal electorate running from the eastern outskirts of Mandurah to the northern outskirts of Bunbury.
 It covers three local government areas – Shire of Murray, Shire of Waroona and the Shire of Harvey – including all of the latter two and the vast geographic majority of the former.
 Its major population centres include the towns of Dwellingup, Harvey, North Dandalup, North Yunderup, Pinjarra, South Yunderup and Waroona as well as the northern Bunbury suburbs of Australind and Leschenault.